 However, despite his heated argument with fellow shark, he is seen wishing Lori Greiner a Happy Birthday on Instagram.
 Also commenting that she is one of the smartest sharks I’ve had the pleasure of sitting besides.

 Something that was a surprise to Herjavec about the Shark Tank show is how many young entrepreneurs that have been inspired by the Shark Tank.
-There are kids the age of 7 and 8 watching the show and being inspired in business.
+Kids the age of 7 and 8 watch the show and are inspired.